Cole Porter: Last years

-Porter's mother died in 1952, and his wife died of emphysema in 1954.
+Porter's mother died in 1952, and Linda died of emphysema in 1954.
 By 1958, Porter's injuries caused a series of ulcers on his right leg.
 After 34 operations, it had to be amputated and replaced with an artificial limb.
 His friend Noël Coward visited him in the hospital and wrote in his diary, "The lines of ceaseless pain have been wiped from his face...I am convinced that his whole life will cheer up and that his work will profit accordingly."
 In fact, Porter never wrote another song after the amputation and spent the remaining six years of his life in relative seclusion, seeing only intimate friends.
 He continued to live in the Waldorf Towers in New York in his memorabilia-filled apartment.
-On weekends, he often visited an estate in the Berkshires, and he stayed in California during the summers.
+On weekends, he often visited his estate in the Berkshires, and he stayed in California during the summers.

 Porter died of kidney failure at age 73 on October 15, 1964, in Santa Monica, California.
 He is interred in Mount Hope Cemetery in his native Peru, Indiana, between his wife and father.